what is falling action in a story?

 In story structure, falling action is the section of the plot following the climax and leading up to the resolution.
 This is often when the protagonist begins to tie up loose ends and wrap up the story’s central conflict.

 For example, in Back to the Future, the story’s climax occurs when Marty and Doc attempt one last try at having the DeLorean hit 88 mph at the exact point where lightning strikes the clock tower and the power surge transfers over to the car via an overhead cable posted across the street.
-Once they succeed and the car travels forward in time, the climax is over.
+The climax is over once they succeed, and the car travels forward in time.

 And best of all, Marty has his dream car and his girl.
 All loose plot points are tied up satisfactorily.